Wills, Trusts & Probate

 Frequently Asked Questions About Charitable Giving Planning

-What types of assets can I donate to charity through my estate plan?
+What types of assets can I donate to a charity through my estate plan?

-How do I start the process of charitable giving planning with LA Estate Plans?
+How do I start the process of planning a charitable gift?